 Herbivory is crucial to ecosystem function and community structure across terrestrial and aquatic ecosystems, playing a key role in cycling nutrients (Metcalfe et al. 2014), regulating species diversity and productivity (Royo et al. 2010, Prieditis et al. 2017), and controlling habitat regime shifts (Zimov et al. 1995, Hughes et al. 2007, Keesing and Young 2014, Verges et al. 2014).
 Herbivory processes are generally measured at local scales relevant to individual behaviours and population sizes, which restricts our understanding of how ecosystems function across larger spatial scales.
 Furthermore, anthropogenic pressures typically impact ecosystem processes, including herbivory, across much larger areas (Jackson 2008).
 Therefore, developing our understanding of both natural and anthropogenic drivers on herbivory at broad scales requires the integration of fine-scale herbivory observations with macroecological datasets.
 Such analyses are particularly relevant for coral reef ecosystems, which are facing multiple damaging human pressures and where herbivory is a key ecosystem function (Hughes et al. 2007, Cheal et al. 2010, Hughes et al. 2017).

 On tropical coral reefs, the removal of algae by herbivorous fishes is a critical process which clears space for coral settlement and growth (Bellwood et al. 2004).
 Herbivorous fishes can be categorized into browsers, which remove established macroalgae, and a diverse guild of grazers that feed on surfaces covered with algal turfs and associated microbial communities (Green & Bellwood 2009).
 Within the grazers, observations of feeding morphology and behaviour have identified two distinct grazing functions: cropping and scraping (Bellwood and Choat 1990, Polunin et al. 1995).
 Cropping species, primarily members of the Acanthuridae and Siganidae, remove the upper portions of the algae when feeding, which maintains algae in cropped states, promoting coral settlement and preventing transitions to fleshy macroalgae (Arnold et al. 2010).
 Scraping species in the tribe Scarini gouge part of the underlying reef substratum together with microscopic epiphytes and epilithic and endolithic phototrophs when feeding (Choat and Clements 2018).
-In doing so scrapers clear space for the settlement of benthic organisms, including corals (Bonaldo et al. 2014).
+In doing so, scrapers clear space for the settlement of benthic organisms, including corals (Bonaldo et al. 2014).
 Combined, cropping and scraping are considered essential functions which help sustain coral-dominated states (Bellwood et al. 2004, Hughes et al. 2007) and potentially reverse algal regime shifts (Graham et al. 2013).